 The easiest way to get around the country is to fly with Air Vanuatu.
 Once you arrive in town, you can either hire a car for exploring or use buses as locals do.
-For the tours I recommend to ask your hotel travel desk or book online by DYOR.
+For the tours, I recommend asking your hotel travel desk or booking online by DYOR.

 Nanda Blue holes

-I hope this Vanuatu itinerary for 1 week gave you an insight into traveling Vanuatu alone or with others.
-Discover and experience the beautiful pacific islands, Happy Travels!
+I hope this Vanuatu itinerary for 1 week gave you an insight into traveling to Vanuatu alone or with others.
+Discover and experience the beautiful Pacific islands, Happy Travels!